Karl Mayer: Season 5

 Karl reappears in the second episode, when Julie asks him to help her with her insurance.
 He mentions to Susan having awareness of her affair with painter Jackson Braddock, and teases her about her taste in men, prompting Susan to ask him to leave.

 Karl reappears yet again in the eighteenth episode of the fifth season, "A Spark.
 To Pierce the Dark.".
 He has enrolled his son Evan in Susan's art class, where Susan gives them an art assignment to draw what makes them happy.
 Evan draws his mother being pierced with a sword.
 Susan, concerned, approaches Karl, and it turns out that Marissa has left them because she could not handle being a mother, leaving him to raise Evan by himself.
 The experience has led Karl to come to an understanding of why it bothers Susan to see him and understand the ramifications of his infidelities during his marriage to Susan.
 Susan sympathizes with him, as although she always wanted Karl to feel what he had done to her, she also regrets that it happened to him.

-Bree later hires Karl as her divorce lawyer.
-When Bree's husband, Orson Hodge, blackmails her into staying in the marriage, Karl and Bree begin an affair.
+Bree later hires Karl as her divorce lawyer, and he helps her stage a fake burglary of her house to hide assets that she does not want Orson to have access to.
+When Orson finds out about the scheme and blackmails Bree into staying in the marriage, Karl and Bree begin an affair.